rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## OAuth2 plugin in action

-In order see the OAuth2 plugin in action we need an OAuth2 **Authorization server** running and RabbitMQ server configured accordingly.
+In order see the [rabbitmq-auth-backend-oauth2](https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_auth_backend_oauth2) plugin in action we need an OAuth 2.0 **Authorization server** running and RabbitMQ server configured accordingly.
 To get up and running quickly, we are going to use UAA as Authorization Server.
 In the next section, we will see how to set up UAA and RabbitMQ.
-If you are new to OAuth2, it is a good starting point.
-If you already know OAuth2 and you want to learn how to configure RabbitMQ to talk to one of Oauth2 server tested on this tutorial, you can jump straight to them.
+If you are new to OAuth 2.0, it is a good starting point.
+If you already know OAuth 2.0 and you want to learn how to configure RabbitMQ to talk to one of OAuth 2.0 server tested on this tutorial, you can jump straight to them.
 They are [KeyCloak](use-cases/keycloak.md), [https://auth0.com/](use-cases/auth0.md) and [Azure Active Directory](use-cases/azure.md) in addition to UAA which we will use it in the next sections.

 ### Set up UAA and RabbitMQ

-There are two ways to set up OAuth2 in RabbitMQ.
-One uses symmetrical signing keys.
-And the other uses asymmetrical signing keys.
+RabbitMQ support two types of two signing keys used to digitally sign the JWT tokens.
+The two types are **symmetrical** and **asymmetrical** signing keys.
 The Authorization server is who digitally signs the JWT tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.

-Given that asymmetrical keys is the most widely used option, we are going to focus on how to configure RabbitMQ with them.
+Given that asymmetrical keys are the most widely used option, we are going to focus on how to configure RabbitMQ with them.

-#### Use Asymmetrical digital singing keys
+#### Use Asymmetrical digital signing keys

 Run the following 2 commands to get the environment ready to see Oauth2 plugin in action: